Go on a drive you’ll never forget through some of Yorkshire’s most beautiful surroundings.

-The views here are something else, and you can take it all in on the winding country lanes through this Area of Outstanding Beauty.
+The views here are something else and you can take it all in on winding country lanes through an Area of Outstanding Beauty.
 You’ll make your way past scenic villages like Oulston and Yearsley before reaching Hovingham where you’ll join Slingsby Bank.
-This is an incredible road which overlooks Castle Howard on your left hand side – you might want to make a pitstop because it’s a stunning stately home.
+This is an incredible road that overlooks Castle Howard on your left-hand side – you might want to make a pitstop because it’s a stunning stately home.
 Once you’ve had a walk around the house and gardens, briefly join the A64 to reach Kirkham Priory where you can rest up after an incredible drive.

 Another must-try route through the North York Moors will see you leave Leeds on the A1 (M), coming off at Thirsk and heading east on the A170, where you’ll be enveloped in the captivating wild countryside of the Moors.
 On this route, you’ll drive through the top of the Howardian Hills, passing through Helmsley and Kirkbymoorside, with rolling hills and vast open spaces on either side.

 When you reach Hutton-le-Hole, the road doesn’t have a name or number, but take the main route north of the village and you’ll go right into the heart of the North York Moors.
-It’s a bit of a throwback, where it’s easy to imagine what it was like travelling the country before motorways.
+It’s a bit of a throwback, so it’s easy to imagine what it was like travelling the country before motorways.
 The views and scenery will take your breath away, particularly as you pass the ruins of Rosedale Abbey and the Wintergill Plantation before you get to Goathland.
 Your destination may look familiar because this is where Heartbeat was filmed – it’s a postcard-perfect village worth taking a break in.

 The road from Holmfirth to Woodhead Reservoir is really special, so you should head right down the M62 to get to it quicker.
-Come off at Huddersfield and join the A616 and A6024 to reach the start of this scenic route across Holme Moss which is at the very top of the Yorkshire part of the Peak District National Park.
+Come off at Huddersfield, then join the A616 and A6024 to reach the start of this scenic route across Holme Moss, which is at the very top of the Yorkshire part of the Peak District National Park.